-Academic Content: A1 Ability to demonstrate a knowledge of the core linguistic, literary and cultural concepts in the study of French.
+Acad Academic Content: A1 Ability to demonstrate a knowledge of the core linguistic, literary and cultural concepts in the study of French.
 In addition, to evaluate different theoretical perspectives on these concepts.
+A2 Ability to illustrate the core analytical ideas relevant to these concepts, specify and apply these core analytical ideas.
 A3 Ability to identify the character of cultural products in French (influence of genre, history and function).
 In addition, to critically evaluate the character of such cultural products.

 A4 Ability to identify the nature of politics, including a range of principles, concepts and terminologies associated with the study of political ideas, institutions and behaviour.
 A5 Ability to demonstrate a knowledge of historical and contemporary political phenomena, including political texts, issues and problems within the field of study.

-Disciplinary Skills - able to: В1 develop advanced oral, written and comprehension skills in the French language, becoming fluent and accurate users of the language in a wide range of domains and registers.
+Disc Disciplinary Skills - able to: B1 develop advanced oral, written and comprehension skills in the French language, becoming fluent and accurate users of the language in a wide range of domains and registers.
 B2 understand the socio-historical contexts of literary and linguistic aspects of French.
-In addition, to engage with theoretical models of such contexts. В3 construct cogent and sophisticated critical essays with evidence of independent study and initiative.
-B4 formulate theoretically informed arguments and express these clearly and effectively in the form of oral presentations. В5 bring critical skills to bear on the analysis of texts and other cultural products.
+In addition, to engage with theoretical models of such contexts. В3 construct cogent and sophisticated critical essays with evidence of independent study and initiative. В4 formulate theoretically informed arguments and express these clearly and effectively in the form of oral presentations. В5 bring critical skills to bear on the analysis of texts and other cultural products.
 In addition, to compare the effectiveness of different critical techniques.
 B6 demonstrate and deploy a range of key transferable skills appropriate to analytical investigation and independent critical thinking. В7 demonstrate systematic and critical knowledge and understanding of a range of principles, concepts and terminologies associated with the study of politics, and apply this knowledge to evaluate political texts, issues and problems.

-Attri outes: C1 Demonstrate effective spoken and written communication skills, using IT competently, and adapting communication appropriately according to the social, professional or cultural setting.
+Attributes: C1 Demonstrate effective spoken and written communication skills, using IT competently, and adapting communication appropriately according to the social, professional or cultural setting.
 C2 Critically evaluate information from a variety of sources to extend understanding of a subject or situation, and apply this knowledge confidently and constructively.
 C3 Demonstrate the independent learning ability required for continuing professional development.